Need a Quick Fix for Deer?

 Using the same color but different shapes (the coneflower and the swamp milkweed);

 Constrasting color for excitement (all the examples in the right hand column);

 Using foliage color (the gold foliage of the barberry and the spirea);

 Using texture and form (the wispy verbena and grass; the bold form of the elephant ear);

 Adding water for a cooling effect (the waterfall in the center).

 Affiliate partner ad:

 Depending on the effect you want, you can try any of these approaches to create a garden design that's soothing, exciting, calming, or bold.
 You can also start with just one plant you love, and try different pairing strategies to see which effect works for you.

 I hope you'll find me on Instagram to follow along with my Quick Fixes - I post them every Friday to give you a shot of inspiration to try over the weekend.
+I'll also share the most popular combo of the past month with my newsletter subscribers - sign up so you don't miss the winner.
 And I'd love to see combinations that have worked for you!
 Tag your own deer-resistant designs with #QuickFix to share.